The History of the Division of Juvenile Justice

 El Paso de Robles School reopened, as commitments began to rise again.

-Pearl West was named director, the first woman to hold the position.
+Pearl West was named Director.
+She was the first woman to hold the position.

 Fenner Canyon Camp opened in Los Angeles County.